UN Common Pledge

 Guidance on the kinds of commitments that UN entities can formulate under the pledge is available through the dedicated guidance document.

 As for UNCTs, the process for UN entities at the global level to develop commitments will include evolving drafts and feedback from other stakeholders involved in co-creating the whole pledge, such as other UN entities, UNCTs, and an expert group of refugees supporting the process.
-A template for submission of commitments will be shared in February 2023, and first drafts of commitments will be requested from participating UN entities following that.
-The deadline for submission of final versions will likely be the end of June 2023.

 2.2.
 Specific guidance on GCR and GCM pledges under the GRF concerning common issues affecting refugees and migrants